Lake Zabuye: Geography and geology

 The lake is located in the Gangdise Mountains (also known as the Lunggar Mountains) deep in the Tibetan Plateau.
 It is one of 251 salt lakes in Tibet.
-It is divided into the northern (98 km²) and the southern (149 km²) sub-basins, which are linked by a narrow channel.
+It is divided into the northern (98 km^{2}) and the southern (149 km^{2}) sub-basins, which are linked by a narrow channel.
 The southern part is semi-dry and appears white in satellite images.
 The northern part is fed from two inlets on east and on the west, by the snow melt of the Rianglinag Mountains (6364 m).
-The catchment area is 6,680 km², and the lake is surrounded by mountains with a height of 4,600–5,200 m above sea level.
+The catchment area is 6,680 km^{2}, and the lake is surrounded by mountains with a height of 4,600–5,200 m above sea level.
 The lake is fed by rain, underground water and melting ice.
 Paleo-lake shore deposits in the area include sand banks, spits and barriers, and interbarrier lakes and lake shore deltas that form a cliff along the lake, in different tectonogeomorphological positions in the lake basin.
 This accumulation of sediments illustrates the dynamic nature of the lake system and its paleoclimatic characteristics.

 Apart from lithium carbonate, the lake has high content of borax and also contains mirabilite and other alkali metal salts with a total content of 360–410 g/L. The approximate elemental concentrations in the brine in g/L are as follows: Na (160), K (60), Li (1.5), Rb (0.25), Cs (0.1), SO_{4} (20), CO_{3} (90), Cl (120), Br (3), I (0.02), B (3).
 The water density is about 1.4 g/cm^{3} and pH about 10.
 The lithium content, 1.53 g/L, nearly corresponds to the solubility limit of lithium carbonate in water and is second highest in the world.

 The climate is very dry, with an annual precipitation of 199 mm and evaporation of 2342 mm that has resulted in a gradual shrinking of the lake.
 The shrinking is revealed by terrace deposits above the present lake level.
 Up to 14 layers can be distinguished, but only the bottom seven have been evaluated with radiocarbon dating; their age increases from about 5,000 to 24,000 years from bottom to top.
 The layers from 10 to 14 rise above 4,600 meters and suggest that long ago, the lake was open and had a much larger area.